-At Trinity Hospital Twin City, We Can Help You Get a Better Night's Sleep!
+At Trinity Health System Twin City Medical Center, We Can Help You Get a Better Night's Sleep!

 Be sure to check out our blog posts about Sleep Apnea and Sleep & The Time Change, and the watch the video in the slide above if you need help getting a good night's rest!
 Our Sleep Lab is accredited by the American Academy of Sleep Medicine, and sleep lab services are covered by most insurances.